 Next, you need to think about time and resources, as managing social media for a business requires both.
 Getting yourself set up on a platform is fairly easy, but creating relevance and opportunities for engagement with your target audience is hard work.
 It requires an understanding of the personas you want to interact with, consistency in content and voice and a very firm understanding of what your brand and business stands for.

 This is all time-consuming but without such fundamentals in place, no social media channel will be able to make a meaningful contribution to your business.
-In fact it could even harm your brand if your presence in social media is confusing and the value proposition of your brand is not very well understood by the people you are trying to attract and engage them.
+In fact it could even harm your brand if your presence in social media is confusing and the value proposition of your brand is not very well understood by the people you are trying to attract and engage.

 If you do have the time and resources, you need to think about where you want to be present.
 In my work as social media manager I have seen too many brands spread themselves too thin by setting up multiple social accounts all at once or launching initiatives without a defined network strategy.
 Getting started I always recommend asking yourself: ‘Where are my customers?’ and ‘Where are my competitors?’
 To find out where your customers are you will need to research the demographics of the main social media channels.
 You should choose a channel that reflects the interest, age and online behavior of your target personas.